+- All providers are required to complete the following CalMHSA trainings:

+- CalAIM Overview

+- Access to Services

 - Assessment

 - o Diagnosis & Problem List

-- o Progress Notes
+- Progress Notes

 - Care Coordination

-- Screening
+- o Screening

 - Transition of Care Tool

 - Administering the Transition of Care Tool

-- o Discharge Planning
+- Discharge Planning

 - o CPT Coding for Direct Service Providers (SMHS)

 - For guidance regarding required CalMHSA Documentation trainings for direct service staff

 please refer to OPOH Section O: Training.
 All direct service staff are required to complete

 the required documentation trainings and review the documentation guides relevant to their

 credential level to ensure compliance with DHCS BHIN 23-068 which clarifies

 documentation standards and requirements for all SMHS, DMC and DMC-ODS services.

 - Verification of completed trainings can be viewed HERE.